Artificial Intelligence Requires Ethics, Compliance and Data Checklist

 In the US, a lack of coherent data privacy legislation remains problematic.
 This makes it difficult for organizations only operating in the US.
 A key answer may be more organizations asking, "should we?" instead of "can we?"
 And, "Does this hurt people?"

-Operate under a policy of delegated authority where an AI is directly accountable to a person and only has the rights that the person has to the data.
+Organizations should operate under a policy of delegated authority.
+Here, AI is directly accountable to a person and only has the same rights that a person has to the data.
 Top compliance challenges with algorithms and private data include:

 - Not gaining consent